 Rotorworks offers full time and part time courses with fixed and flexible start dates and schedules.
 The part time training works well for people that have rotating schedules and a number of days away from work such as working for a week or two and getting a week or two off.

-Rotorworks full time courses start every September and February/March (Spring Breakup).
-A number of our students work the winter and come in for the spring course when their work is slow or shut down as the frost comes out of the ground in the bush.
+Rotorworks full time courses start every September and February/March but we are flexible with start dates.
 Rotorworks instructors do work operationally on a part time basis for other companies during the summer months but the school is open year round for instruction.

 Rotorworks promotes our graduates to the helicopter companies in Alberta and Western Canada for employment and have a very good success rate in getting people into the helicopter industry.
 A number of our graduates are employed by companies in Western Canada.